-Once the investigation is approved, then a stepparent can petition the court to adopt the child.
+Once the investigation is approved, a stepparent can petition the court to adopt the child.
 This petition will include the investigation results.
-If the court receives all the necessary information and believes that the adoption is in the best interest of the child, then the adoption will be granted.
-An order of adoption will be created, or a document that states that the stepparent is now the legal parent of the child and will assume all the responsibilities as such.
+If the court receives all the necessary information and believes that the adoption is in the best interest of the child, the adoption will be granted.
+An order of adoption will be created, which is a document that states the stepparent is now the child's legal parent and will assume all the responsibilities that come with this role.
 This order can also involve a name change if the child and parent wish.